roROHITg/Competative-Coding-Solutions/README.md

 2. Open the files using Jupyter Notebook or any compatible tool.
 3. Run the cells to see the solutions and test the examples.

 Feel free to explore, learn, and contribute!
-If you have more Accenture placement questions and solutions, you are welcome to add them to this repository.
+If you have more questions and solutions, you are welcome to add them to this repository.

 ## Contributing